How are Soopa chews manufactured?

-All Soopa chews are low in protein.
+All Soopa products are low in protein.
 When a dog has an allergic reaction or intolerance it is due to the protein portion of the food.
 All treats are low in protein and those contained are not a problem to compromised immunity.

 We are happy to feed out pups the Soopa chew although they must be watched at all times.
 We recommend no sooner than 3 months.
 If left alone no sooner than 6 months.

 Absolutely.
-They are great chewing pleasure but not too hard for tough gums and fragile teeth in some seniors
+They are great chewing pleasure but not too hard for tough gums and fragile teeth in some seniors.

 Any good food fed to your dog will help with his immunity essentially.
 We find the coconut shows significant difference in the condition of your dog’s coat due to the wonderful fatty acids.